What about Kosygin

 Kosygin appealed to the West European nations to seek independence

-the United States.”
+from the United States.”
 The Soviets had achieved their initial goal and were following through.
 On the chessboard of Europe, they had played masterfully and received recognition of Soviet control over East Europe and legitimacy for the East German regime.
 A secondary goal of “full recognition of the GDR” was well on its way to fruition, for by late 1972 several Scandinavian states and India were planning initial diplomatic relations with the G.D.R.
 Additionally, membership in the United Nations for both the G.D.R. and the Bonn government was being actively discussed.
 (Not to mention new trade markets for West Germany).

 In addition, he was also involved in mediating a 1966 Kashmir dispute between India and Pakistan and trying to restrain Israel's actions during the 1967 6-day war.